Mega2223/Readify/README.md

 ![CutFiles](https://user-images.githubusercontent.com/59067466/184044205-8ee75663-64bd-4e99-955d-60e00a624ad8.png)

-The quantity of StreamingHistory files largely depends on the quantity of songs you listened, soon as you located those, open the application and you may see a screen like this:
+The quantity of files largely depends on the quantity of songs you listened, soon as you located those, open the application and you may see a screen like this:

 ![StartScreen](https://user-images.githubusercontent.com/59067466/184047705-df7fc44d-2931-4533-974f-98db054c43b7.png)